 Melaka’s an easy place to visit.
 It’s very similar to Penang in that respect, perhaps a little more compact than George Town with places to visit.
-Most of the museums are in to be found in a very small area.
-Our hotel – the Casablanca Guest House is well located a few minutes walk from the famous for Jonkers Walk.
-Jalan Hang Jebat, which transforms from a regular street each Friday, Saturday and Sunday night into a pedestrian scrum of stalls and food hawkers.
+Most of the Melaka museums are in to be found in a very small area.
+It’s best to get a centrally located place to stay, so that you’re right in the action, although it’s relatively quiet here.
+Most of the evening attractions center around Jonkers Walk and the whole downtown area is safe and easily walkable.
+Here are the best things to do in Melaka, Malaysia.Saturday and Sunday night into a pedestrian scrum of stalls and food hawkers.

 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS MORE INFORMATION IN OUR DISCLAIMER

 Where to Stay in Melaka

 There are a host of places to stay in Melaka – here’s our pick of the luxury places to stay in Melaka, mid-range places to stay in Melaka, and budget accommodation in Melaka.